sixiann/kpop-chrome-extension/README.md

 - [Pixel Art Rainbow](https://www.pinterest.com/pin/440649144763579925/)

 ## Installation
+1. Add to chrome through the [web store](https://chromewebstore.google.com/detail/kpop-photocards/agpglppaijnmkfmebnadcfopepajllok)<br>
+OR <br>

-1. Clone or download this repository.
+1. Clone or download this repository.<br>
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the upper-right corner.
 4. Click on "Load unpacked" and select the repository folder.